 - Taste and adjust seasoning and ladle into bowls.
 Drizzle with olive oil.
 Serve with bread to soak up all the yummy sauce.

-- I know 110 grams seems like an arbitrary number for the pasta, but it’s the amount we like to use to serve two people, so 55 grams each.
-If you want bigger servings, add more pasta.
+- I know 160 grams seems like an arbitrary amount for the pasta, but it’s the amount we like to use to abundantly serve two people, so 80 grams each.

 - How to weigh the pasta?
 I don’t have many kitchen gadgets, but I do have a small scale to weigh ingredients.
 I recommend getting one.

 - I don’t recommend making a lot of this to store as leftovers.
 Pasta will continue to absorb liquid as it sits, getting mushier with time and losing its ideal texture.
 This recipe is so quick, I don’t mind repeating the same steps the next day.

 - I’ve added a carrot (like in the photo), bell pepper, or onion to the sauce before.
 If you have a solitary vegetable lying around the kitchen, it too can happily be thrown in.

 - I always use rosemary in this recipe, but I imagine that another herb like fresh oregano or sage would be great too.
 Dried herbs can be used, their flavor won’t be as strong as fresh herbs though.